 You may feel uncomfortable viewing this as a hierarchy, but that’s how it is.

-The closer a person comes to the culturally accepted beauty ideal for their gender, the more they are perceived as likeable, powerful, and worthy of attention, belonging, respect, power, kindness, and happiness.
-The further a person is from this ideal (either naturally or due to decisions they make in how to present themselves) the less likeable, powerful, and worthy they are perceived to be.
+The closer a person comes to the culturally accepted beauty ideal for their gender, the more they are perceived as likable, powerful, and worthy of attention, belonging, respect, power, kindness, and happiness.
+The further a person is from this ideal (either naturally or due to decisions they make in how to present themselves) the less likable, powerful, and worthy they are perceived to be.